AJnsm/ajnsm.github.io/_posts/2025-01-28-mereoPhysics.md

 Q(S) = \sum_{p \leq S} q(p) \quad \iff \quad q(S) = \sum_{p \leq S} \mu(p, S)Q(p)
 $$

 This says that whenever you have a sum over a mereology, you can actually invert this sum ('solve the system of equations').
-This gives you an expression for all the microscopic contributions $q(p)$ in terms of the observable properties of the parts $Q(r)$. $Q$ is a sum of $q$'s, but the $q$'s are themselves a sum of $Q$'s, weighed by a weird number called $\mu(p, S)$.
+This gives you an expression for all the microscopic contributions $q(p)$, that are usually not directly observable, in terms of the observable properties of the parts $Q(r)$. $Q$ is a sum of $q$'s, but the $q$'s are themselves a sum of $Q$'s, weighed by a weird number called $\mu(p, S)$.
 This number is called the *Möbius function* of the mereology.

 <br>

-The precise definition of $\mu$ is not so important.
-The only important thing is that it is fully specified by the 'shape' of the mereology.
+The precise definition of $\mu$ is not so important[^mf].
+The only important thing is that it allows you to invert sums on a mereology, and that it is fully specified by the 'shape' of the mereology.
 Only the relationships between the parts matter---not what the parts actually *are*.
 For example, the power set mereology $(\mathcal{P}(S), \subseteq)$ that we saw before always has the same shape, no matter what kind of system $S$ is.
 This means that the Möbius function is always the same for the power set mereology.
 It is given by

 $$
 \mu(p, S) = (-1)^{|S| - |p|}